ILLINOIS STATE RACQUETBALL ASSOCIATION

 Section IV.3 OFFICER ELECTION PROCEDURES

-The President, Executive Vice President, Secretary, and Treasurer will be elected by and from the membership of the Board of Directors.
+The President, Vice President, Secretary, and Treasurer will be elected by and from the membership of the Board of Directors.
 This election will be decided by the majority of the votes cast by the Board of Directors present at a special closed meeting to be convened directly after the adjournment of the Annual Meeting.
 The Board will endeavor to stagger the terms of officers so that no more than two of the above named positions will expire in any given year.

 Section IV.4 VACANCIES

 Any vacancy on the Board of Directors or Officers shall be filled for the remainder of the term by a majority vote of the Board of Directors.
+The President, under collaboration with the Board as needed to identify appropriate candidates, shall present recommendations to the Board to fill vacancies that might arise.

 Section IV.5 REMOVAL FROM OFFICE